aopecho/appdev-chapters/web-scraping-quickstart.md

 Next, how do we select the specific parts of the page to get the data from?

+### Step 4

-4. We need to use CSS selectors to pick which elements we want to grab from the page.
+We need to use CSS selectors to pick which elements we want to grab from the page.

 Let’s say I want to select all the links in a list on the Chapters homepage.